 • Contact syncing.
 When you install Telegram, it requests access to your phone's contacts.
 This is so you can connect with people you know who are also using Telegram.
 However, this could potentially expose your entire contact list to Telegram, a significant concern for those who value their contact privacy.

-In light of these risks, it's crucial to understand that — while Telegram does offer robust features for security-conscious users — it’s not safe from potential cyber threats.
+In light of these risks, it's crucial to understand that — while Telegram does offer a lot of robust features for security-conscious users — it’s not safe from potential cyber threats.
 As with any platform, it's important to stay informed and take appropriate measures to protect your data.

 Important: Telegram is also often used for cybercrime.
 For example, hackers use Telegram to share or sell user data.
 The data includes anything from account information to sensitive messages and private photos, which are then used to blackmail, run online frauds, take over accounts, and perform cyber attacks.